 What does the STP mean for your area?

-The STP plans to replace nine community hospitals with four community hubs, although there are very few details on the hubs.
+Plans to replace nine community hospitals with four community hubs.